-Money transfer fees can vary depending on which company or app you're using, and which country you're sending money to.
+Money transfer fees can vary depending on which company or app you're using, and the country to which you're sending money.

-Fees and rates can also vary a lot between different money transfer companies.
-That's why it's so important to compare money exchange deals.
+Fees and rates also vary between different money transfer companies.
+That's why it's important to compare deals.

-The names registered on the bank accounts need to match the names given on your money transfer order.
+The names registered on the bank accounts need to match the names given on the money transfer order.
 If they’re different, your transfer could be rejected.

-Most transfers can be completed online, but some travel money companies will require you to complete your transfer by speaking over the phone to one of their account managers.
-You‘re only likely to need to do this for large transfers, though.
+Most transfers can be completed online, but some travel money companies ask for transfers to be confirmed over the phone, which means speaking to one of their account managers.
+Generally, you only need to do this for large transfers.

-There are three key methods to choose from: international bank transfers, money transfer apps, and money transfer agents.
+There are three key methods: international bank transfers, money transfer apps and money transfer agents.
 Here's what they offer:

-An international bank transfer is also known as a wire transfer.
-It's where you send money directly to an overseas bank account using an international bank account number (IBAN) and/or SWIFT code.
-The fees and charges vary from bank to bank.
-Some banks let you send money internationally online or via their app, but some need you to go into a branch.
-This comparison doesn't cover wire transfers.
-Talk directly to your current account provider if you want to perform an international bank transfer.
+With an international bank transfer – also known as a wire transfer – you send money directly to an overseas bank account using an international bank account number (IBAN) and/or a SWIFT code.
+The fees and charges for this service vary from bank to bank.
+Some let you send money internationally via their website or dedicated app, but others require you to visit a branch.

-Agencies are the original way of sending money abroad.
-Visit a Western Union or MoneyGram branch in person.
+To transfer money via an agency you need to visit a Western Union or MoneyGram branch in person.
 You meet face-to-face with the agent who arranges to transfer your money to another agent elsewhere in the world.
 The recipient can then visit their closest branch to collect the money.
-This can be quick: sometimes the money will be available within seconds of the transfer being made.

-If you're looking for the best and cheapest way to perform a transfer, opting for a slower method or sending different amounts of money can affect the rates you’re offered.
+It's worth noting that opting for a slower transfer or sending a different amount of money can affect the rates you’re offered.

 You need to scrutinise the fees, commission and exchange rates when comparing international money transfer deals.
-These differ depending on how much money you're sending and which country you're sending it to.
-Fees can sometimes be charged to both the sender and receiver.
+These differ depending on how much money you're sending and where you're sending it.
+Fees can sometimes be charged to send and receive.

-Some currency transfer companies will advertise fee-free money transfers.
-In this case, look closely at the exchange rate: many money transfer companies mark up the exchange rate instead of charging separate fees.
+Some currency transfer companies advertise fee-free money transfers.
+In this case, look closely at the exchange rate: many money transfer companies mark up the exchange rate instead of publishing separate fees.

-When you compare money transfer companies, think about how much foreign currency you’ll actually have after fees and charges.
+When you set up a money transfer, think about how much foreign currency you’ll get after fees and charges.